sojs-coder/forge/docs/tutorials/clickable-button.md

 # Creating a Clickable Button

-This tutorial will guide you through creating an interactive button that responds to clicks and hover events using the `Button` and `Clickable` components.
+This tutorial will guide you through creating an interactive button that responds to clicks and hover events using the `Button` component.

 ## 1. Set up your Scene and GameObjects